z404/MarkBot/readme.md

 ### Functions as a discord bot:
 - [x] Music bot
+- [x] Currency conversion bot
+- [x] Converstion to and from binary or morse code

 #### Do not run any programs in the subfolders, as they will not work, and might also break your packages and installations --->